Taxation of Fringe Benefits

 Cafeteria Employee Benefit Plans

-A cafeteria employee benefit plan, also known as Section 125 plans, which may include a flexible spending arrangement, is a written plan that allows employees to select among a choice of fringe benefits or cash.
+A cafeteria employee benefit plan, aka Section 125 plan, which may include a flexible spending arrangement, is a written plan that allows employees to select among a choice of fringe benefits or cash.
 For instance, an employee with a family may prefer dependent care assistance or life insurance over other benefits.
-However, if the employee chooses cash, then the cash is taxable as income to the employee.
+However, if cash is chosen, the cash is taxable as income to the employee.
 Employees can be common law or statutory employees, or leased employees who worked at least 1 year full-time.
 Businesses with cafeteria plans must file Form 5500, Annual Return/Report of Employee Benefit Plan annually.

-The tax advantages of a cafeteria plan are less for key employees if they are favored by the plan that was not covered by a collective bargaining agreement, including the following:
+The tax advantages of a cafeteria plan are less for key employees if they are favored by a plan not covered by a collective bargaining agreement, including:

-Highly compensated and key employees are defined as employees with at least the following inflation-adjusted minimum incomes:
+Highly compensated and key employees are defined as employees with at least these inflation-adjusted minimum incomes:

 A cafeteria plan cannot include any benefit that defers pay, except a qualified 401(k) plan or certain life insurance plans provided by educational institutions.
 Benefits offerable under a cafeteria plan include: